MohammadLashkari/calculator/README.md

-# calculator
+## calculator

-use Provider to implement the logic of calculator
+use Provider to implement the logic of calculator in Flutter

 |              App Preview             |